tilman-b/dox_cli/README.md

 General usage is `dox [options] FILE`

 In order to use this tool it is assumed that you have an SAP BTP trial account created as described [here](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
-When creating the account you will receive get/download a json file containing the credentials.
+When creating the account you have the possibility to download a json file containing the credentials.
 Use the following fields as options.
 See the section below for a more detailed description of the options.

 | key                | option                  |